Richmond-Miles Museum

 As a samplying of what is in store for museum visitors and for the benefit of those who live afar, the CCHA has assembled images of the museum as part of the Caswell County Photograph Collection.
 This can be viewed online at: Richmond-Miles History Museum Photographs.
 The collection includes some exterior views of the museum building.
 For more, visit the Gatewood House.

 Museum Phone: (336) 694-4965.
-Normal Hours: Wednesday and Thursday 1-4 PM or by appointment.
+Normal Hours: Wednesday-Friday 1-4 PM or by appointment.
 Contact the CCHA.

 Copyright © Richmond S. Frederick, Jr.